In August 2012, a jury awarded Apple over $1 billion in damages in their patent infringement case against Samsung

 A video of a bunch of delivery trucks driving down a city street was offered as confirmation of the rumor — although the trucks in the video weren't from Samsung.
 A picture also circulated showing coins pouring down a ramp in some warehouse setting.

-The Guardian posted a good article debunking the rumor, pointing out:
+The Guardian posted a good article debunking the rumor

 - The fine wasn't yet payable, because the judge hadn't made his decision.